Type 1 vs Type 2 Diabetes- 15 Minutes to Read

 An autoimmune disorder called Type 1 diabetes causes the body to stop producing insulin.
 When a person has Type 2 diabetes, their body can still manufacture some insulin, but not enough, and they have poor insulin utilization.

 Chronically elevated blood glucose levels result from this.
-Insulin resistance is the term used to describe a condition in which the body uses insulin less and less effective over time.
+Insulin resistance is the term used to describe a condition in which the body uses insulin less and less effectively over time.

 Despite the underlying differences between the two disorders, type 1 diabetes sufferers can nevertheless develop an inability to effectively use prescribed insulin, reflecting some of the symptoms of type 2 diabetes.
 Because of a disorder called metabolic syndrome, this frequently occurs.